Alone in the Dark (1982 film): Critical response

-On the review aggregator website Rotten Tomatoes, Alone in the Dark holds a 69% approval rating based on 13 critic reviews, with an average rating of 6.3/10.
+On the review aggregator website Rotten Tomatoes, Alone in the Dark holds a 62% approval rating based on 13 critic reviews.

 Bill O'Connor of the Akron Beacon Journal praised the performances in the film and its suspense, noting, "the terror builds more by anticipation and it also builds by its undercurrent of madness."
 Bill Kaufman of Newsday gave the film a middling review, noting that it "never rises above the route.
 There are moments of suspense here and there, but mainly everything is predictable."

 Brett Gallman from Oh, the Horror gave the film a positive review, commending the film for its tense atmosphere, dark humor, and Donald Pleasence's performance.
 Felix Vasquez from Cinema Crazed offered similar praise, commending its unique style, gradual building of tension, performances, and twist ending.
 Vasquez concluded his review by writing, "Sholder succeeds in building the sense of isolation and dread in the climax, and sure, the plot twist with our characters is completely telegraphed minutes in advance, but it's still a fantastic revelation nonetheless".
 Dennis Schwartz from Ozus' World Movie Reviews rated the film a grade B: "Though the plot is hokey and its message is crazy, the maniacs-on-the-loose thriller is chilling".